ENSTABretagneRobotics/moos-ivp-enstabretagne/README.md

 Documentation
 -------------

-MOOSApp documentation is available by command line:
+MOOSApp documentation is also available by command line:

 ```shell
 Options: